codesamu/codesamu/README.md

 ###

-- learning go, and scripting on windows and linux
+- learning python and scripting on windows and linux
 - trying to get better at coding every day
 - coding since 2022